 Getting photos that show the detail of a pet’s features requires getting the camera up close and on their level.
 The pet should fill the frame and the photographer’s viewpoint should be near the eye level of the pet.
-When getting close with the camera isn’t an option, zooming can help to achieve similar results and when all else fails cropping during the editing phase can also improve results.
-Although the eyes of the pet should be the focus of the shot in most instances, it is important to shoot with the camera at angle if flash is used to eliminate the eerie glow that can occur when flash bounces off of the eye.
+When getting close with the camera isn’t an option, zooming can help to achieve similar results, and when all else fails, cropping during the editing phase can also improve results.
+Although the pet’s eyes should be the focus of the shot in most instances, it is important to avoid on-camera front-facing flash to eliminate the eerie glow that can occur when flash bounces off of the eye.

 Whenever possible it is best to avoid using flash with a pet.
 The risk of getting the unwanted reflection in the eyes is significant and some pets will even learn to avoid the flash by closing their eyes at an inopportune moment.
 For this reason, photographing pets outdoors is often easier, particularly early or late in the day or in the shade when harsh sunlight doesn’t take away from their features.

-Selecting the appropriate setting on the camera can help to assure optimal focusing.
-Many consumer model cameras have settings such as portrait and action which function nicely.
+Selecting the appropriate setting on the camera can help achieve optimal focusing.
+Many consumer model cameras have settings such as portrait and action, which function nicely.
 Using the burst mode or sequence-shot setting when trying to capture images of a pet while playing can allow rapid shots that best capture the activity.

 For millions of individuals and families who have pets as part of their lives, preserving memories of their time with us can be important.
 A good camera and knowledge of just a few photographic techniques can help to capture the kind of images that will be treasured for years to come.

 About the Author

-Christine Peppler, encourages readers to visit her website at http://www.homemedias.info for more information about using, caring for, and selecting a camera or other home electronics device.
+Christine Peppler encourages readers to visit her website for more information about using, caring for, and selecting a camera.

 Like This Article?